almayor/reddit-mods-dataset/README.md

 ## Notes and warnings

-I used a very simple procedure to filter out auto-moderators: (1) a short list of known bots (e.g. `u/AutoModerator`), (2) username starts or ends with `bot`.
-An additional procedure to identify and remove bots might be necessary.
-For an example, see [this notebook](example/example.ipynb).
+I used a primitive procedure to identify bots based on a series of regular expressions.
+A better filtering might be necessary.